JKWA/funx/guides/dsl/ord.md

 ### Implicit Identity Tiebreaker

 A final identity projection (`fn x -> x end`) is automatically appended to ensure deterministic total ordering.
-This uses the value's `Ord` protocol implementation, falling back to `Funx.Ord.Any` if no implementation exists.
+This uses the value's `Ord` protocol implementation.

 This means: